scanno/nl.scanno.mqtt/README.md

 What doesn't:

-* Use brokers that require username/password
 * Starting from scratch without restarting Homey

 Future enhancements:

-* Support username password
-* More than one broker?
+* More trigger cards for boolean triggers
-* No reboot necesarry